-1. M-1 Industrial District

-- 1) Industry, non-retail commercial, laboratories, offices. - 2) Signs as regulated in Section 5 of this ordinance. - c.
+- 1. M-1 Industrial District - Purpose This industrial district is established to provide areas for light industrial, office and administrative uses having few, if any, adverse effects on neighboring properties.
+To maintain an appropriate environment, high standards of performance are prescribed. - b.
+Permitted Uses - 1) Industry, non-retail commercial, laboratories, offices. - 2) Signs as regulated in Section 5 of this ordinance. - c.
 Accessory Uses Off-street parking and loading as regulated in Section 4 of this ordinance. - d.
 Conditional Uses Service facilities clearly for the convenience of persons and firms in the industrial district including, for example, restaurants, service stations, banks, recreational facilities, industrial service business, and similar service facilities.
 Also see Section 10, Conditional Uses. - e.
-Special Regulations - All processing and storage shall take place within completely enclosed buildings. - 2) Storage, auxiliary to the principal use, is permitted in the open if such storage activities occupy no more than 20 percent of the gross lot area. - 3) Screening shall be provided at lot boundaries abutting a residential zoning district, and may consist of solid fencing or dense hedge or shrub to a minimum of 6 feet in height.

-f.
-Bulk Requirements

-1) Minimum Lot: 1 acre
+Special Regulations - 1) All processing and storage shall take place within completely enclosed buildings. - Storage, auxiliary to the principal use, is permitted in the open if such storage activities occupy no more than 20 percent of the gross lot area. - Screening shall be provided at lot boundaries abutting a residential zoning district, and may consist of solid fencing or dense hedge or shrub to a minimum of 6 feet in height. - f.
+Bulk Requirements - 1) Minimum Lot: 1 acre